steven-tam/MmOverlap/README.md

 # MmOverlap
- A project form Social Coding Club at the University of Minnesota
+ A project from Social Coding Club at the University of Minnesota

 I haven't connected backend to frontend yet.
 Assuming that nobody has experience using react or node.js, start with these commands